+-c Stop compilation after producing C code.
+The C program source and include files are not deleted.

+-e efile

+Connect efile to &errout (similar to defining SYS\$ERROR).

+-f string

+Enable features as indicated by the letters in string.

+- a all; equivalent to delns

+- d enable debugging features, including the effect of -f n (see below)

+- e enable error conversion

+- enable large-integer arithmetic

+- n produce code that keeps track of line numbers and file names in the source code

+- s enable full string invocation

+-n string

-- -C Stop compilation after producing C code.
-The C program source and include files are not deleted. - -e efile - Connect efile to &errout (similar to defining SYS\$ERROR). - -f s Enable features as indicated by the letters in s. - a all; equivalent to delns - d enable debugging features, including the effect of -f n (see below) - e enable error conversion - l enable large-integer arithmetic - n produce code that keeps track of line numbers and file names in the source code - s enable full string invocation - -n s Disable specific optimizations as indicated by the letters in s. - a all; equivalent to cest - c control flow optimizations other than switch statement optimizations - e expand operations in-line when reasonable (keywords are always put in-line) - s optimize switch statements associated with operation invocations - t type interface - -0 output
+Disable specific optimizations as indicated by the letters in string.

+- a all; equivalent to cest - c control flow optimizations other than switch statement optimizations - e expand operations in-line when reasonable (keywords are always put in-line) - s optimize switch statements associated with operation invocations t type interface

+-0 output